to the Home Study Course sponsored by the Healthcare Training Institute. This

 CD track.
 By knowing what the question is ahead of time you will then know the

 content to listen for that contains the answer.
 So just a hint, after you write

-down the answer to a question in your Answer Booklet, read on to the next question
+down the answer to a question in your Test, read on to the next question

 in order to give you a heads up to listen for the content that contains